Triple Crown (professional wrestling): List of WWE Tag Team Triple Crown winners

-With his NXT Tag Team Championship win with New Day teammate Xavier Woods, Kofi Kingston became the first (and thus far only) wrestler to have won both the traditional and tag team version of the WWE Triple Crown.

 List of WWE Women's Triple Crown winners

-On May 22, 2019, a women’s Triple Crown was established, consisting of (from left to right above with Bayley) the Raw Women's Championship, SmackDown Women's Championship, and the WWE Women's Tag Team Championship.
+On May 22, 2019, a women's Triple Crown was established, consisting of the WWE Women's Championship (previously known as the Raw Women's Championship), Women's World Championship (previously known as the SmackDown Women's Championship), and the WWE Women's Tag Team Championship.
 With the announcement, Bayley - who had won the SmackDown Women's Championship for the first time three days prior - was recognized as the inaugural WWE Women's Triple Crown Champion, after having previously held the Raw and Women's Tag Team championships.

-Bayley has also been referred to as a Grand Slam Champion after her win, for having also held the NXT Women's Championship.
+Bayley has been referred to as a Grand Slam Champion after her win, having also held the NXT Women's Championship.
 Asuka has to date completed the Women's Triple Crown the fastest, with 486 days between her first qualifying title win and Triple Crown achieving win.

 List of WWE NXT Triple Crown winners

 WWE's NXT Triple Crown consists of the NXT Championship, NXT North American Championship, and NXT Tag Team Championship.
 The NXT brand was originally established as a developmental territory for WWE's main roster in 2012, was elevated to the third global brand in 2019, but after being rebooted as NXT 2.0 in 2021, was returned to its original status as a developmental brand.

 Johnny Gargano became the first to be recognized as the NXT Triple Crown Champion, winning his first NXT Championship, and having previously held the NXT North American and NXT Tag Team championships.

 Adam Cole has completed the NXT Triple Crown the fastest, doing so within 420 days, between April 2018 and June 2019.